Menu

 Aims:

-• accurate and relevant knowledge
+• Accurate and relevant knowledge updated to ensure clarity;

-• opportunities to turn that knowledge into personal understanding
+• Opportunities to turn that knowledge into personal understanding;

-• opportunities to explore, clarify and if necessary, challenge, their own and others’ values, attitudes, beliefs, rights and responsibilities
+• Opportunities to explore, clarify and if necessary, challenge, their own and others’ values, attitudes, beliefs, rights and responsibilities;

-• the skills, language and strategies they need in order to live healthy, safe, fulfilling, responsible and balanced lives.
+• The skills, language and strategies they need in order to live healthy, safe, fulfilling, responsible and balanced lives.

 Intent: